YoussefIsaac0/ComputationalGeometry2023/README.md

 <h5>This repo is meant to be for educational purposes only and to help other students understand the code flow.</h5>

 <h6>In all functions in ms1, we take a set of points as inputs, and we output the points representing the points that form the convex hull. <br>
-In ms2 we take a polygon as input and we output lines representing the lines needed to form the trangulation of the polygon.</h6>5th Commitn
+In ms2 we take a polygon as input and we output lines representing the lines needed to form the trangulation of the polygon.</h6>